lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 <footer>Fouad Khan</footer>
 </blockquote>

-To make this initialization method more concrete, imagine we have the following six data-points:
+To make this initialization method more concrete, imagine we have the following six data points:

 ```javascript
 "dataPoints":[